qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Modification: Explicit execution state can be modified.
 It makes cancellation and rollback easier.
 (Modifying execution stack and execution state is harder, and it's not supported by many mainstream languages.)
 - Forking: Allows forking control flow, which can be useful in some kinds of simulations.

+Modern CPUs often have a [microcode](https://en.wikipedia.org/wiki/Microcode) system, allowing complex hardware control logic to be represented in data.

 [^suspending_thread]: It's possible to use separate threads for suspendable compuatation.
 However, OS threads are expensive and context switch is expensive.
 Manually-implemented state machine is faster.

 The distinction between computation and execution state is blurry.
 A closure can capture data.
 An execution state can be seen as a **continuation**, which is also a computation.